-7.1.1 Development Approval Information Requirements
+7.1.1 General Requirements

 In consultation with the District, applicants for a Development Permit may be required to submit appropriate reports certified by a qualified professional indicating land use suitability for their proposal which should also include any mitigation recommendations from the qualified professional in relation to the proposed development.
-Although not an exhaustive list, professional reports may include the following:
+Although not an exhaustive list, professional reports may include the following and any development approval information required in accordance with Section 7.12.

-- · Energy Advisory reports;
+- Energy Advisory reports;

 - Geotechnical report: for properties having any slopes greater than 30%;

 - Environmental report;

-- · Wildlife Study;
+- Wildlife Study;

 - Shadow Study;

-- · Landscape Plan;
+- Landscape Plan;

-- · Rainwater Management Plan;
+- Rainwater Management Plan;

-- · Archaeological Impact Assessment;
+- Archaeological Impact Assessment;

 - Traffic Impact Assessment; or

 - Wildfire hazard assessment for lands larger than 4 hectares (10 acres), lands abutting properties greater than 4 hectares (10 acres), or for properties abutting the municipal boundary.

 - In addition, significant development applications for new buildings 9m or higher should provide a view impact study.
 The design should mitigate impacts to public realm view corridors to Sooke Harbour and Basin.